What is a Conditional Section?

 Once you have List variables set, you then can set individual sections to show or hide based on the different selections of this variable.

 Conditionals are set at the template level, which means they are defined before a new contract is created.
 Once conditions are set for a template, all new contracts created from this template include the intended behavior.

 In a template, identify the section you want to set one or more conditions for.
-Click on the section to select it, then click the "Manage Conditions" icon:
+Click on the section to select it, then navigate to the Conditions section under Clause.

 From the drop down menu, select the determining variable for this conditional section (all "list" format variables that exist in the template will be given as options).
-In the present example, "Pet Deposit" is the determining variable:
+In the present example, "Select Fun Level" is the determining variable:

 Finally, select the response for this variable that will trigger inclusion of the section:

 To update conditions applied to a section, select different responses (check boxes); your changes will be saved automatically.